The Explicit Sato-Tate Conjecture and Densities Pertaining to Lehmer-Type Questions: Background

 More information can be obtained when the representations are reducible.
 We will use the following results to prove congruences for level $1$ newforms modulo powers of small primes.
-As usual, for an even integer $k$ let { } denote the usual weight $k$ Eisenstein series.
-For $k \geq 4$ we have $E_{k}(z) \in M_{k}(\Gamma_{0}(1))$.
+As usual, for an even integer $k$ let